 2311 BD Leiden

 All LUCL researchers are encouraged to make use of these spaces.
 Colleagues from other institutes and departments may also use these spaces at a reasonable cost and subject to availability.
-We are constantly striving to produce interdisciplinary work and collaborations between researchers, which can be done at our labs.
-Experimental researchers from the LUCL are also affiliated with the Leiden Institute for Brain and Cognition (LIBC).
+We encourage interdisciplinary collaborations between researchers within LUCL and across institutes.

+Most of the sound-attenuated booths can be used for behavioural experiments alongside their dedicated techniques.
 If you would like to run experiments in one of the labs, please get in touch with the Lab Manager.

 The Phonetics Lab was the first experimental lab set up at the Leiden University Centre for Linguistics (LUCL) in 1983.
 It consists of a recording set-up and four workstations for data analysis on auditory recordings, carried out by experimental and descriptive linguists alike.

 In the EEG Lab, which was opened in 2013, researchers can test language processing in the most direct way: by measuring exactly when the brain responds to specific stimuli.
 The EEG Lab is comprised of three set-ups with BioSemi Active Two system (64 + 8 channels) with Actiview, and two workstations for data analysis with Brain Vision Analyzer software.

 Established in 2008, the Eye-Tracking lab contains a high performance Eyelink 1000 eye tracking system.
 There is both a stable desktop system and a mobile system that can be taken on fieldwork or can be combined with other methods.

 The LUCL Baby Lab was first opened in 2008 in the Leiden University’s Social Sciences faculty at the Pieter de la Court building.
 A new Baby Lab was opened in the Lipsius building in 2015.
 The Baby Lab is a welcoming environment for babies with a spacious sound-attenuated booth and two workstations and a live video monitor and recording device.